MajPaji/Book-Review-Club/README.md

 * The book description and image links of this project is mainly from goodreads.com. https://www.goodreads.com/

-* The quote section in the home page, they are imported from this page https://gist.github.com/nasrulhazim/54b659e43b1035215cd0ba1d4577ee80
+* The quote section in the home page, they are imported from this page to the database https://gist.github.com/nasrulhazim/54b659e43b1035215cd0ba1d4577ee80

 * Term and condition section in sig up page used from free service of Terms And Conditions Generator https://www.termsandconditionsgenerator.com/